jasperng-nus/tp/docs/UserGuide.md

 * Archiving Data Files
   * We grasp the importance of preserving information post-internship applications, especially notes taken during or after the process.
 However, as the main window could become cluttered with numerous applications that you have applied, causing overwhelm, we've opted to introduce an archiving feature.
-This allows you to store applicationis away, displaying them only when necessary.
+This allows you to store applications away, displaying them only when necessary.
-* Adding Application with Only Start or End dates
+* Adding Application with only Start or End dates
   * While it's typically advised to monitor both start and end dates, we've taken your feedback into account.
 We've heard from some of you that you prioritise the application end date.
 Currently, we only display dates when both start and end dates are available.
 In the near future, we'll adjust this to show dates for the application whenever either one is